**All Puppy Preschool information and handouts are available at the bottom of this page.

 - Come ready to have fun and learn new things!

 This is a FREE socialization session.
-It is not an obedience class but we can recommend trainers to help with basic manner and behavioral issues.
+It is not an obedience class but we can recommend trainers to help with basic manners and behavioral issues.
 Puppy Preschool is held in the Education Room at AHNA and is set up so that puppies can socialize with similar size puppies.
-Each puppy parent is expected to be watchful and attentive to their puppy at all times, but play is also supervised by our Preschool Teachers.
+Each puppy parent is expected to be watchful and attentive to their puppy at all times, but the play is also supervised by our Preschool Teachers.

 Please notify us, you if you are interested in joining Puppy Preschool.
 Please sign up for Puppy Preschool during your puppy's exam visit or call 828-253-3393 prior to class.
 Spaces fill up quickly so please sign up early.
 Please call to notify us if there is even one class that you are unable to attend so that we can fill the space for that night.

 Please have your puppy wear a regular (flat nylon or leather) collar to class.
-Please keep your puppy on a short four to six foot leash when entering class until instructed otherwise.
+Please keep your puppy on a short four to six-foot leash when entering class until instructed otherwise.
 Please, no Flexi/retractable leashes, choke collars, chains or shock collars.
 We will supply treats for positive reinforcement during preschool, but please feel free to bring your puppy's normal food/treats as young puppies may get an upset tummy after new foods.

 Puppy Preschool will be held from